 The Dismissal Policy can be employed as a means to remove any person who holds an appointed position within the Engineering Society from that position.

-Actions that can lead to dismissal include, but are not limited to, violations of the Engineering Society Code of Honour or Ethics Policy, violations of the Queen's University Code of Conduct, theft, vandalism, trespassing, fraud, harassment, assault, negligence and other actions that compromise the integrity or image of the Engineering Society.
+Actions that can lead to dismissal include, but are not limited to, violations of the Engineering Society Constitution, violations of the Queen's University Code of Conduct, theft, vandalism, trespassing, fraud, harassment, assault, negligence and other actions that compromise the integrity or image of the Engineering Society.

 Process and Logistics